 In 2012 after a bountiful harvest (good conditions all year produced a larger than average crop), V Sattui decided to introduce a “Bottle your own Barrel” program focusing on each of the individual Cabernet Sauivgnon’s they make.
 This is great for serious collectors who have a lot of friends to entertain, corporate groups wanting to impress clients, corporate gifts – or anyone looking to buy 25 cases of a single wine – available at a far better price point then purchasing retail and direct for smaller quantities.

 Remarkably V Sattui produces well over 60 wines annually – spread out over approximately 50,000 cases.
 With such a wide variety of wines, they have nearly a wine for every palate and every taste!
 In many cases, they take a single variety and then introduce various styled wines based on that one grape.
 Take their Riesling for example, they produce several off dry wines from this variety, a dry Riesling and a dessert styled wine.
 With nearly 900 acres of planted vineyards in their portfolio, 70% of which comes from their estate owned vineyards they have plenty of terroir to choose from.
 Their vineyards are focused in the Napa Valley but they also have property in neighboring Solano, Sonoma and further to the north, Mendocino County.

-One of their larger vineyard properties is in the Carneros region of southern Napa; it is certified Napa Green (a certification developed by the Napa Vintners to indicate environmental best practices for both vineyards and wineries).
+One of their larger vineyard properties (Henry Ranch, 500+ acres) is in the Carneros region of southern Napa; it is certified Napa Green (a certification developed by the Napa Vintners to indicate environmental best practices for both vineyards and wineries).
 V Sattui was one of the early adopters of this program.
 The winery itself is undergoing certification to be a Napa Green Certified Winery.